-Limo that crashed in New York, killing 20, failed inspection: governor
+Limo in deadly New York crash failed inspection: Governor

 It was the deadliest transportation accident in the United States since a 2009 plane crash in Buffalo, New York, that killed 49 people, Sumwalt told a news conference on Sunday.

-Reporting by Rich McKay and Gabriella Borter; Additional reporting by Gina Cherelus in New York; Editing by Steve Orlofsky and Bill Berkrot
+Reporting by Gabriella Borter and Joseph Ax; additiona reporting by Rich McKay in Atlanta and Gina Cherelus in New York; Editing by Steve Orlofsky and Bill Berkrot